 The book will be of interest to scholars working in art history, contemporary art, environmental humanities, and British studies.

-- Vehicles of Truth: Portable Studios and Nineteenth Century British Landscape Painting, 1856–85
+1 Vehicles of Truth: Portable Studios and Nineteenth-Century British Landscape Painting, 1856–1885

 Amy C. Wallace

-Part II: Areas of Outstanding Industrial Beauty?
-A Layered History of Re-Appropriation and Profitability
+PART 2 Areas of Outstanding Industrial Beauty?
+A Layered History of Reappropriation and Profitability

-9. Pursuing Natural Beauty: The Artist as a Hunter in Eighteenth Century Art
+9 Pursuing Natural Beauty: The Artist as a Hunter in Eighteenth-Century British Art